cdrommens/learning-angular/angular/README.md

 * *AppModule* : same instance of Service is available application wide
 * *AppComponent* : same instance of Service is available for all components (and child components) but nog for other services
-* *any other component* : same instance of Service is available for this component and child components, but not for the rest So inejection always goes down the tree, not up or sideways.
+* *any other component* : same instance of Service is available for this component and child components, but not for the rest So injection always goes down the tree, not up or sideways.

 So if you specify a service in the **providers** section of @Component, this will create a new instance of the service.
 If you just pass it in the constructor without mentioning it in the providers, it will pass down the instance of the parent.